 Challengers in this market show good execution, but may lack a focus on functional or technological innovations, which restricts their desirability, particularly as a stand-alone application.
-Mincom, the only challenger in this market, shows stronger viability because of its acquisition, improved performance and improved delivery capability for what it does, but it shows a relative lack of technical advancement, functional initiatives and global strategy (particularly for Europe and North America).
+Mincom, the only challenger in this market, shows stronger viability because of its acquisition, improved performance in 2007 and improved delivery capability for what it does; however, it shows a relative lack of technical advancement, functional initiatives and global strategy (particularly for Europe and North America).
+Extensive management changes also bring a degree of uncertainty regarding execution in the future.